Visit the Farm

 Manor Lane can only be accessed from Rt.
 108. There is no other way to access, though some GPS systems may try to tell you differently.
 Please refer to the map below.

-As you come down the driveway, make your first right and park near the hop poles.
-Parking is a one way loop and we ask that you pull your car in as close to the curb as possible to make room for cars passing by.
-Handicap accessible parking is located in the same lot at the end of the loop (closest to the tasting room ramp).
-When weather permits, overflow parking is available in our cow field.
+As you come down the driveway, please follow all signs for parking to the right (main lot) and left (additional parking in cow field).
+Parking in the main lot is a one way loop and we ask that you pull your car in as close to the curb as possible to make room for cars passing by.
+Handicap accessible parking is located in the main lot at the end of the loop (closest to the tasting room ramp).
+When leaving, please exit through the cow field and follow the signs for one way traffic.